 Buyers do need to be aware of the fact that local banking and a proper residency permit is required, but by consulting a solicitor, Gestor, or an established estate agent, buyers will be fully advised on the necessary stipulations.

 Negative stories have been told by buyers and sellers alike, but keep in mind that there are, more often than not, countless positive reactions to buying property in Spain.
 One of the most important tips to cultivating a successful deal is to do your homework and consult a legal professional.
-It’s crucial to use a well-established lawyer and estate agent that will assure all requirements are met and documents are properly submitted.
+It’s crucial to use a well-established lawyer and a local Javea estate agent who will assure all requirements are met and documents are properly submitted.

 Yes.
 Buying property in Spain does not mean that you are required to constantly reside there.
 You are permitted to earn an extra income by renting out your property.
 You are required, however, to register with the local officials and pay income taxes.
 In addition, you may want to consider hiring a property management company to oversee the property while you are away, to meet and greet incoming renters, and assure the property is clean and tidy after renters vacant the premises.